 If you only have time to visit one museum, the Fourth Ward School Museum should be it.
 The Comstock Room goes into great detail about the rich history of the Comstock and Virginia City.
 An authentic classroom lets visitors experience what school life was like back in the later 1800s.
 The third floor houses a restored 1887 printing press, a Mark Twain exhibit, and a mining exhibit.
 537 S C Street.
 Website.

 Piper’s Opera House

-The opera house was built-in 1878 for a cost of $40,000 dollars by John Piper a German immigrant.
-The building hosted events and celebrities up until 1920 when it was closed.
-It reopened and closed as a museum and then again as a theater until finally closing in the late 70s.
+The opera house was built in 1878 for $40,000 by John Piper, a German immigrant.
+The building hosted events and celebrities up until 1920, when it was closed.
+Then, it reopened and closed as a museum and then again as a theater until finally closing in the late 70s.
 Today Piper’s Opera House is a working museum, Performing Arts Center, and a wedding destination.
 12 B St, Virginia City.
 Website.

 Comstock Gold Mill

-Located down the hill from the center of town Comstock Mill is a fully operational stamp mill that was used to crush ore from the mines.
-Tours of the 1860s building include seeing the stamp mill in operation along with learning about the history of Virginia City.
-The Mill is open May through October on most weekend.
+Located down the hill from the center of town, Comstock Mill is a fully operational stamp mill used for crushing the ore from the mines.
+Tours of the 1860s building include seeing the stamp mill in operation and learning about the history of Virginia City.
+The Mill is open May through October on most weekends.
 Reservations can be made at the Virginia City Visitor Center.
 86 South C Street.

 Virginia & Truckee Railroad Company

 The Virginia & Truckee Railroad Company offers a 25-minute narrated train ride from F Street Station in Virginia City to Gold Hill.
 The train passes by several abandoned silver mines, through a short tunnel, and then on to the town of Gold Hill, where the engine is switched to the back of the train for the return trip.